tinaM17/tinara-legal/privacy-policy.md

 You can update your personal information at any time via Settings → Edit Profile.

 ### Right to deletion
-You can delete your account from Settings → Edit Profile → Delete my account, or by emailing support@tinara.app.
+You can delete your account from Settings → Edit Profile → Delete my account, or by emailing tinamajumder1720@gmail.com.
 All your data will be permanently deleted within 30 days.

 ### Right to data portability
-You may request a copy of your data by emailing support@tinara.app.
+You may request a copy of your data by emailing tinamajumder1720@gmail.com.
 We will provide it in a machine-readable format within 30 days.

 ### Right to withdraw consent
 You may stop using the app and delete your account at any time.
 Deleting your account withdraws all consent you have given.